guilhermebr/minesweeper/README.md

 # Minesweeper

-Go(lang) implementation of Minesweeper game
+Go(lang) implementation of Minesweeper game API

 More about the game: https://en.wikipedia.org/wiki/Minesweeper_(video_game)